 Try and get to the palace early in the day before the cruise ship crowds get here.

 The place is particularly beautiful after dark for taking photos.

 There's no English interpretation without the brochure, so make sure you get one if you go inside.

 Daily: 9am-6pm (Apr-Oct); 9am-4pm (Nov-Mar)

-This sight is featured in a self-guided walking tour of Dubrovnik, Croatia within the mobile app "GPSmyCity: Walks in 1K+ Cities" which can be downloaded from iTunes App Store or Google Play.
-Please download the app to your mobile phone or tablet for travel directions for visiting this sight.
+Want to visit this sight?
+Check out these Self-Guided Walking Tours in Dubrovnik.
+Alternatively, you can download the mobile app "GPSmyCity: Walks in 1K+ Cities" from iTunes App Store or Google Play.
 The app turns your mobile device to a personal tour guide and it works offline, so no data plan is needed when traveling abroad.

 Rector's Palace on Map

 Sight Location: Dubrovnik, Croatia (See walking tours in Dubrovnik)

 Sight Type: Museum/Gallery

 The history of Dubrovnik dates back to the 7th century, when the town known as Ragusa was founded... view more